Albertto-1/linear-regression/README.md

 ## Process

-Feel free to check the code fore more detail of the implementation in each step of the process.
+Feel free to check the code for more detail of the implementation in each step of the process.

 ### 1. Data analysis and transformation